Menu

 Many Floridians aren’t aware of the shortened lifespan and panic when their battery dies long before the 5-year mark.
-Below we’ll cover how your car is impacted by excessive heat and the proactive steps you can take to help it last.
+Below, we’ll cover how your car is impacted by excessive heat and the proactive steps you can take to help it last.

-How the Heat Affects Your Car’s Battery
+How the Heat Affects Your Car Battery in Gainesville, FL

 The ideal temperature for a car battery to run at is 77- 80 degrees Fahrenheit.
 In Florida, it’s common to see highs in the 90s.
 But what actually happens when it gets too hot?